ROI of Email Marketing what are the Statistics?

 Don’t be fooled.

-If you believe email marketing is dead, you are mistaken.
+If you believe email marketing is dead, you are making a huge mistake.
 The truth is that Email Marketing is still vital and has a strong impact.
 Moreover, it may be a promising strategy for your Business.

 Surely, it is still booming.
 With the possible Return on Investment of up to 4400% and $44 for every $1 spent, email marketing does magnetize potential customers.